zonemaster/zonemaster/docs/specifications/test-zones/Zone-TP/zone09.md

 ### NULL-MX-WITH-OTHER-MX
 * Zone: "null-mx-with-other-mx.zone09.xa."
-  * All name servers responds with the same MX RRset.
+  * All name servers respond with the same MX RRset.
   * The MX RRset is a mix of Null MX and non-Null MX.

 ### NULL-MX-NON-ZERO-PREF
 * Zone: "null-mx-non-zero-pref.zone09.xa."
-  * All name servers responds with the same MX RRset.
+  * All name servers respond with the same MX RRset.
   * The MX RRset is a single MX record.
   * The MX record is a Null MX with a non-zero preference.

 ### TLD-EMAIL-DOMAIN
 * Zone: "tld-email-domain-zone09."
 (TLD, dash "-", not dot ".")
   * The test zone is a TLD zone.
-  * All name servers responds with the same MX RRset.
+  * All name servers respond with the same MX RRset.
   * All MX records are non-Null MX.

 ### ROOT-EMAIL-DOMAIN
 * Zone: "." (root zone)
   * The test zone is the root zone.
-  * All name servers responds with the same MX RRset.
+  * All name servers respond with the same MX RRset.
   * All MX records are non-Null MX.

 ### MX-DATA
 * Zone: "mx-data.zone09.xa."
-  * All name servers responds with the same MX RRset.
+  * All name servers respond with the same MX RRset.
   * All MX records are non-Null MX.

 ### NULL-MX
 * Zone: "null-mx.zone09.xa."
-  * All name servers responds with the same MX RRset.
+  * All name servers respond with the same MX RRset.
   * The MX RRset has a single, valid NULL MX.

 ### NO-MX-SLD
 * Zone: "no-mx-sld.zone09.xa."
   * The test zone is neither root, TLD or under .ARPA.
-  * All name server responds with no MX RRset (NODATA).
+  * All name servers respond with no MX RRset (NODATA).

 ### NO-MX-TLD
 * Zone: "no-mx-tld-zone09."
 (TLD, dash "-", not dot ".")
   * The test zone is a TLD.
-  * All name server responds with no MX RRset (NODATA).
+  * All name servers respond with no MX RRset (NODATA).

 ### NO-MX-ARPA
 * Zone: "no-mx-arpa.zone09.arpa."
   * The test zone is under .ARPA.
-  * All name server responds with no MX RRset (NODATA).
+  * All name servers respond with no MX RRset (NODATA).

 [RCODE Name]:                                                     https://www.iana.org/assignments/dns-parameters/dns-parameters.xhtml#dns-parameters-6